 How to Grow and Care for Tulip Trees?

-Trees Care for a Tulip Tree and Yellow Tulip is relatively simple.
+Trees Care for a tulip tree is relatively simple.
 Fertilize the tree in the spring, and be on the lookout for diseases and pests.
 Start young trees early and work towards a straight leader.

 Because of the fast growth rate of the tree, trimming is vital.
 It competes against other plants in the area, and the weak branches could pose a risk to pedestrians.
 Remove dead and weak growth from the end of winter to early spring.
 Then, complete thin every couple of years.